How to Clean Your Washing Machine for Fresh Clothes and Linens

-Run an empty, regular cycle on hot, using two cups of vinegar instead of detergent.
+Run an empty, regular cycle on hot, using two cups of white vinegar instead of detergent.
 Add the vinegar to the detergent dispenser.
 (Don't worry about harming your machine, as white vinegar will not damage clothes.)
 The hot water-vinegar combo removes and prevents bacteria growth.
 Vinegar can also act as a deodorizer and cut through mildew odors.

-In a bucket or nearby sink, mix about ¼ cup vinegar with a quart of warm water.
+In a bucket or nearby sink, mix about 1/4 cup vinegar with a quart of warm water.
 Use this mixture, plus a sponge and dedicated toothbrush, to clean the inside of the machine.
-Pay special attention to soap and other dispensers, the inside of the door, and, if you have a front-loading washing machine, the rubber seal.
-(If your soap dispenser is removable, soak it in the vinegar water before scrubbing.)
-Give the machine's exterior a quick wipedown, too.
+Pay special attention to dispensers for fabric softener or soap, the inside of the door, and around the door opening.
+If your soap dispenser is removable, soak it in the vinegar water before scrubbing.
+Give the machine's exterior a wipedown, too.

 Run one more empty, regular cycle on hot, without detergent or vinegar.
 If desired, add 1/2 cup baking soda to the drum to help clear away buildup loosened from the first cycle.
 After the cycle is complete, wipe out the inside of the drum with a microfiber cloth to remove any remaining residue.